martfn/SouceNet-public/README.md

 # soucenet-public
-A public version of the SouceNet project, a private network and website I made. https://nogumart.github.io/SouceNet-public/
+A public version of the SouceNet project, a private network and website I made after hearing my teacher talk about networks one time. https://nogumart.github.io/SouceNet-public/

 # Story (copied from the Blog page)